DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 ## Download, and installation

-The only file you need to download is `BitenArifact.ova`, located in the root of Zenodo.
+The only file you need to download is `BitenArifact.ova`, you can download this file from [OneDrive](https://purdue0-my.sharepoint.com/:u:/g/personal/ding360_purdue_edu/EeAL4PYsLThDkEdLB_iLOLsBS0_6oVxFqA659VS0RPz89g?e=eTOsw1).

 The image can be loaded by VirtualBox 7.
 It can be logged in using `username: virtualbox` and `password: changeme`.